bonfacemasira/bonfacemasira/README.md

 --->

 ### <h1 align="center">Hi 👋, I'm Bonface Masira</h1>
-### <h3 align="center">I am Full Stack Developer</h3>
+### <h3 align="center">I am Full stack Developer</h3>
 ![Pastel Themed Modern LinkedIn Career Cover Ph - Made with PosterMyWall](https://user-images.githubusercontent.com/104436879/191910821-c1f2fb14-658e-4758-b42d-98bd38d0d1af.jpg)

 Hey there 👋 I am a Full Stack Developer from Kenya.
 I always like to use advanced Technology for creating useful products.
-I like to use advanced programming languages like HTML, CSS, JavaScript and Ruby.
+I like to use advanced programming languages like html, css, javascript and Ruby.
 I like to use the React Js and Ruby-on-Rails.
-I also enjoy using PowerShell, python, java, c++, c#. etc.. and I love Blockchain and Web3 programming.
+I also enjoy using powershell, python, java, c++, c#. etc.. and I love Blockchain and Web3 programming.